thufschmitt/tix-papers/nix-light/description.md

 ##### Operational semantic

-The full semantic is given at figure \pref{nix-light::semantics}.
+The full semantic is given at the figure \pref{nix-light::semantics}.

 The reduction rules should be self-explained.
 The only point of attention are tho two rules for the typecase, which involve a